justinmk/vim-sneak/README.md

 * [Fanf,ingTastic; ](https://github.com/dahu/vim-fanfingtastic)

 ### TODO
-* repeat-operation should take a count
-* `n;` should skip to *nth* occurrence
 * vertical scope for built-in `/`
 * use `strwidth()` instead of `len()` to support multibyte (vim-7.3 only)
 * operator-pending mode should accept registers
-* add to VAM pool https://github.com/MarcWeber/vim-addon-manager

 ### License